local-vision/Pi-Vision/README.md

 	in understanding the command structure.

-	While Pi Vision is specificaly built for the ARM based Raspberry Pi, binairies have also been provided for Windows, OSX and Debian Linux.
+	While Pi Vision is specificaly built for the ARM based Raspberry Pi, binaries have also been provided for Windows, OSX and Debian Linux.
 These are, however, only intended to review the application.